Blevy2/READ-PDB-blevy2-toy/README.md

 init_movCov_Bens4 is same as init_moveCov except only creates first matrix.
 Then this matrix is adjusted, sine is applied, second half stretched, and finally copied 52 times

+init_pop_Bens same as init_pop except I also record the lambda parameter for use in creating movement probabilities

 init_sim_Bens creates different week.breaks (called week.breaks.all) that will run from week 1 to week n where n is total week in simulation week.breaks.all will be used to call the temperature covariate matrix for each week in the simulation (rather than looping back each year)